 The main attraction of the city of Tomar is the Convent of Christ, Unesco World Heritage.

-The Convent of Christ belonged to the Templars, an order dissolved in 1314 due to the persecution of the king of France.
+The Convent of Christ belonged to the Order of the Knights Templar, an order dissolved in 1314 due to the persecution of the king of France.

 The people, goods and privileges of the Portuguese part of this order were transferred to a new order (Order of the Knights of Our Lord Jesus Christ) created by king D. Dinis I.

 When visiting the beautiful city of Tomar, stroll around the historic center, the narrow streets, the synagogue (that turned into a museum), Pegões aqueduct and the National Forest of Sete Montes.